Spartan-71/AutoCommitt/README.md

 act his -n 5
 ```
 - **Flag Description**:`-n` or `--limit`: (Optional) Specify the number of recent commit messages to retrieve.
 If omitted, all commit messages will be displayed.

-> **Pro Tip**: Use this command to quickly review your project's recent changes before generating new commit messages.

-## How It Works
-It runs the `git diff --staged` command to gather all staged changes and processes them using a local LLM (default: `llama3.2:3b` provided by Ollama).
-The model analyzes the changes and generates a concise, context-aware commit message, ensuring privacy and avoiding external API dependencies.

 ## Future Enhancements
 - **Cross-Platform Support**: Compatibility for MacOS.